eslint/eslint/docs/developer-guide/code-conventions.md

 * A keyword followed by a parenthesis should be separated by a space.
 * A blank space should appear after commas in argument lists.
 * All binary operators except dot (`.`) should be separated from their operands by spaces.
 Blank spaces should never separate unary operators such as unary minus, increment (`++`), and decrement (`--`) from their operands.
 * The expressions in a `for` statement should be separated by blank spaces.
+Blank spaces should only be used after semicolons, not before.

 ## Things to Avoid